sermant-io/Sermant-website/docs/en/document/plugin/service-registry.md

 java -Dservicecomb.service.openMigration=true -Dservicecomb.service.enableDubboRegister=true -javaagent:${path}/sermant-agent-x.x.x/agent/sermant-agent.jar=appName=default -jar dubbo-registry-consumer.jar
 ```

-Notices: To facilitate the test, the dubbo migration function is enabled in -Dservicecomb.service.openMigration=true -Dservicecomb.service.enableDubboRegister=true mode.
-If the dubbo migration function is enabled in [other modes](docs/en/document/user-guide/sermant-agent.md#parameter-configuration-options), you do not need to add this parameter.
+> Notices: To facilitate the test, the dubbo migration function is enabled in -Dservicecomb.service.openMigration=true -Dservicecomb.service.enableDubboRegister=true mode.
+If the dubbo migration function is enabled in other [parameter configuration method](../user-guide/sermant-agent.md#parameter-configuration-options), you do not need to add this parameter.

 (2) Start the original provider (registered with the Zookeeper).